hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 ## 2.6 Integrate Existing Food Traceability Solutions

-Both `Company A` and `Company B` have separate products/services for solving the problem of verifying the source of food products sold by retailers.
+Both `Organization A` and `Organization B` have separate products/services for solving the problem of verifying the source of food products sold by retailers.
-A retailer has purchased the food tracability solution from `Company A` while a food manufacturer (whom the retailer is a customer of) has purchased their food tracability solution from `Company B`.
+A retailer has purchased the food tracability solution from `Organization A` while a food manufacturer (whom the retailer is a customer of) has purchased their food tracability solution from `Organization B`.
-The retailer wants to provide end to end food tracability to their customers, but this is not possible since the chain of tracability breaks down at the manufacturer who uses a different service or solution. `BIF` is used as an architectural component to build an integration for the retailer which ensures that consumers have access to food tracing data regardless of the originating system for it being the product/service of `Company A` or `Company B`.
+The retailer wants to provide end to end food tracability to their customers, but this is not possible since the chain of tracability breaks down at the manufacturer who uses a different service or solution. `BIF` is used as an architectural component to build an integration for the retailer which ensures that consumers have access to food tracing data regardless of the originating system for it being the product/service of `Organization A` or `Organization B`.

 ![Food Tracability Integration](https://www.plantuml.com/plantuml/png/0/fLNHQjj047pNLopk1xIqzCKa9b6eKqCBflPB8I-dqvvyzUbMtJlLLKh-lIl5IjHOTXC20e6OdPsTcrjTXAWurgM3EL4EQrPQPTRPsC32HonOHKi-IQAD3k5pKo4xp0jaI1tfhTuewuT8cBCgSKUylV6d6SFM-ae96WB-hD5hl6IctNfZzTPZ2F1-066gVQw9lJJ-EFXUgj-bO5M1mTuYV7WtGhkK0QssbV8HX4K6i1vb8geW4cGK8vMGMqPzBqpfI0oJRnYLTTBlgWw2G9w02i0wIKmx8aokg1JE1Yvl_DaPSQ6ylUrccyqwg5RmveijDl6QLGD_4W1FkTGTsB8YLtVUTKo1JDmfnZsBYQ7d-OxEqQvZkalk3dIantHaBzMHZkl8Jkle-7hNZcXXV9KMoB5or9JeuzjGPq6phGRiRY3ocX7zNcFVPPXJ8sVyoUTj1DhNKm4lw6eDHZHnttUrRL9NuxWxNvMlZUIhvgCEcV9LgNc6Gsh4eKUTgoP4B1-kghYqpzSHlS7gSS5FYAIYPLYivLxoBwlxN8LW3pGCrioHhXittlJ_I-aWs9ar_-Pw8AU4y_DPTv4xiwQmh5dO0yA9uqZa5DeoKqxbgnIWX4tGXgbTM8y9w87j1Nq-VzgNYVE3WaExOSdqGvPQmhh3xtCwxMWnt8iYjeNr8McFiGLjt1JIshfSSZsWagVTbsGWNSoJv09zBl-Clm00 "Food Tracability Integration")